http4k/http4k/src/docs/blog/why_http4k/index.md

 * [**http4k**](https://http4k.org) is serverless.
 Or rather - server independent.
 Test an app locally and then deploy it into AWS Lambda with no changes.

 ### Why does it even exist?!?
 The first thing to say is that (not very much) of [**http4k**](https://http4k.org) is new - rather the distillation of 15 years worth of experience of using various server-side libraries and hence most of the good ideas are stolen.
 For instance - the routing module is inspired by [UtterlyIdle](https://github.com/bodar/utterlyidle), the basic "Server as a function" model is stolen from [Finagle](https://twitter.github.io/finagle/), and the contract module OpenApi/Swagger generator is ported from [Fintrospect](http://fintrospect.io/).

-With the growing adoption of Kotlin, we wanted something that would fully leverage the features of the language and it felt like a good time to start something from scratch, whilst avoiding the *magic* that plagues other frameworks.
+With the growing adoption of Kotlin, we wanted something that would fully leverage the features of the language and it felt like a good time to start something from scratch, whilst avoiding the *magic* that plagues other frameworks and focussing on simple, consistent, and testable APIs.

 ## Claim A: Small, simple, immutable.
 Based on the awesome ["Your Server as a Function"](https://monkey.org/~marius/funsrv.pdf) paper from Twitter, [**http4k**](https://http4k.org) apps are modelled by composing 2 types of simple function.
 This simplicity turns out to be very powerful.